Distance: 61 miles out and back

 This route (and the alternatives in Adding Miles) is dead simple to navigate on the road, but impossibly confusing on any map, so follow my directions carefully and ignore what any paper or web map is telling you.
 To add to the confusion, once you leave the intersection of Lumpkin Rd. and Forbestown Rd., you will never see another helpful road sign.
 I promised you isolation.

 From the intersection of Lumpkin Rd and Forbestown Rd, drive 4 miles down Lumpkin to the Enterprise Bridge and park just beyond the bridge—there’s a small dirt road with parking on the R. It’s possible to ride from the intersection of Lumpkin and Forbestown, but if you do you’ll begin with a bland, featureless 3.5-mile drop down to the Enterprise Bridge, which will leave you with a tedious, 3.5-mile uphill slog at the end of the ride.
 From the bridge, ride 8.5 miles of complex, fascinating, often taxing up-and-down stuff (mostly up, 6-9%) through nice foothill scenery and old-school foothill infrastructure (houses, ranches, a school, a grange hall, a “saloon”).
 The road is ever-changing—you can rarely see more than 1/10 of a mile of road ahead of you.
-On the return, these 8.5 miles will turn something magical.
+On the return, these 8.5 miles will turn into something magical.

 At 7.5 miles you pass the turn-off to Feather Falls.
 The road isn’t named, but two signs clearly read “Feather Falls.”
 At this point you’re done most of the hard climbing—there are many more feet to gain, but the pitch usually isn’t intimidating.